 Subtitles are available in English, as well as Arabic, Bengali, Chinese, French, Latvian, Lithuanian, Polish, Portuguese, Punjabi, Romanian, Somali and Urdu.
 A British Sign Language version is also available.

-If you are worried about your baby's movements call your midwife or maternity unit straight away.
+If you are worried about your baby's movements call your midwife or maternity unit straight away using the contact details given at your booking appointment.
 You may feel your baby move as early as 16 weeks of pregnancy, but most women usually feel something between 18 and 24 weeks.

 Call your midwife straight away if:

 They'll need to check your baby's movements and heartbeat.